Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 You are very welcome to bring your bike to University but they must not be stored anywhere inside your accommodation as they may form an obstruction in the event of an emergency situation.
 There is ample storage for bikes across all sites.
 There are also lockers, showers and changing facilities available for cyclists across the university.
 The insurance we provide does not cover the loss or theft of bikes.
 You may want to consider this if you are thinking of bringing an expensive bike, please refer to the Insurance section above.

-The charging of e-scooters, e-bikes and other powered transporters within buildings poses a significant fire risk, with the number of fires caused by their lithium-ion batteries having risen significantly in the past couple of years.
+The charging of e-scooters, e-bikes, other powered transporters and drones within buildings poses a significant fire risk, with the number of fires caused by their lithium-ion batteries having risen significantly in the past couple of years.
 There has also been a number of fire-related incidents in University accommodation at other institutions.
-As a result, we are prohibiting e-scooters, electric hover boards, electric skateboards, electrically assisted pedal cycles (e-bikes) and any other powered transporter inside any University residence.
+As a result, we are prohibiting e-scooters, electric hover boards, electric skateboards, electrically assisted pedal cycles (e-bikes), drones and any other powered transporter inside any University residence.
 We have not taken this decision lightly and have chosen to implement this requirement following advice from the Fire Brigade.
 If an e-scooter or similar powered transporter is found in any University residence, you will be asked to remove it from the property and attend a fire awareness course.
 Failure to remove from the property and/or repeat occurrences are likely to result in disciplinary action.

 The video below highlights the danger of lithium-ion batteries in e-bikes, e-scooters and other powered transporters and demonstrates the reason why we have had to make this decision